gimesketvirtadieni/slimstreamer/README.md

 After years of development, LMS, a central part of Squeezebox based solution, has become a big monolithic Web application.
 To be fair, it works nicely (thanks to community); however, it has an essential drawback (one may consider it as a design flaw) – everything has to be managed by LMS.
 Music collection (local / remote), streaming services, alarms, etc. have to be integrated within LMS through plugins or similar.
 This is where SlimStreamer comes in: it decouples Squeezebox streaming capability from the rest of the functionality around managing music ([Single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle)).
-Any application that outputs audio to a default ALSA device can be used as music source for streaming.
+Any application that outputs audio to a default ALSA device can be used as a music source for streaming.
 In fact, audio streaming is done transparently by SlimStreamer and [SlimPlexor](https://github.com/gimesketvirtadieni/slimplexor) (an ALSA plugin) behind the scene.
 Moreover, SlimStreamer captures PCM stream in a bit-perfect way (without resampling to a predefined sample rate), which allows streaming audio in best possible quality!